fengzhyuan/Front-end-Developer-Interview-Questions/README.md

 * What are some ways you may improve your website's scrolling performance?
 * Explain the difference between layout, painting and compositing.

+Layout:-

+Browser will determine how much space each element takes up and where to place it.

+Painting:-

+This is the process of filling in pixels.
+It involves drawing out elements.

+Compositing:-

+Browser draws element to the screen in the correct order so the page renders correctly.
 #### Network Questions:

 * Traditionally, why has it been better to serve site assets from multiple domains?